-Board of Directors and Members The Island Water Association, Inc. Sanibel.
-Florida
+Board of Directors and Members The Island Water Association, Inc. Sanibel, Florida

-We have audited the accompanying financial statements of The Island Water Association, Inc., which comprise the balance sheets as of December 31, 2020 and 2019, and the related statements of operations and system investment; changes in system investment, members' contribution in aid of construction, and accumulated other comprehensive income (loss); and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Island Water Association, Inc., which comprise the balance sheets as of December 31, 2021 and 2020, and the related statements of operations and system investment; functional expenses; changes in system investment, members' contribution in aid of construction, and accumulated other comprehensive income (loss); and cash flows for the years then ended, and the related notes to the financial statements.